bevyengine/bevy-website/content/news/2025-01-07-bevy-at-rust-week/index.md

   - It *will* be fun.
 - **Where:** Utrecht, The Netherlands
   - De Utrechtse Stadsvrijheid, to be exact.
+  - If you need help with letters of invitation or visas, let us know ASAP and we'll help get you sorted.
 - **When:** May 16th and 17th, 2025
   - That's Friday and Saturday, with a bonus event on Thursday afternoon and evening.
   - The conference beforehand is great (Alice is giving a talk!), but totally optional.